-- In Brazil, although financing for acquisitions has traditionally been provided by local banks and local debentures with much support also being provided at below market levels by the National Development Bank ("BNDES"), BNDES' recent retreat from activity may create additional opportunities for off-shore banks.
+- In Argentina, the federal government's launch of a huge infrastructure plan through public-private partnership structures coupled with the lift of the legal and de facto foreign exchange restrictions applicable to cross-border financings seem poised to increase M&A in the country and the opportunities for off-shore lenders to finance that activity.
+However, recent devaluation of the Argentine peso and high inflation may hinder such increase. - In Brazil, although financing for acquisitions has traditionally been provided by local banks and local debentures with much support also being provided at below market levels by the National Development Bank ("BNDES"), BNDES' recent retreat from activity may create additional opportunities for off-shore banks.
 In this regard, BNDES has been gradually changing its credit portfolio over the past few years from a concentrated portfolio formed by large corporations (known as "Super Nationals") to a more diverse base, including venture capital and seed funds focused on start-ups and small-sized companies.
-In the near future, also, BNDESPar, the equity investment vehicle of BNDES, will play an important role in M&A activity in Brazil, either by divesting major equity stakes in large corporations or by investing in such small-sized companies mentioned above.5 Brazilian corporates with US-dollar revenues, including, in particular, exporters of commodities, are the most likely borrowers of US-dollar off-shore debt, given that currency hedging costs may be prohibitive, but market participants continue to explore structures to minimise currency risk for Brazilian borrowers without significant US-dollar revenues. - In Chile, the election of centre-right President Sebastián Piñera in December 2017 suggests even further increased opportunity for additional M&A activity in Chile, which closed 2017 with a record of 109 transactions. - In Colombia, the presidential elections in 2018 may lead to some slowdown in M&A activity during the year, but activity should remain in some sectors.
-Indeed, given the huge wave of road concessions together with a high sponsor concentration, it is expected that international investors will purchase stakes in these projects, which may require acquisition financing, depending on the stage of development of the relevant project.
-Additionally, multi-latinas continue to expand from and into Colombia and into the countries of the Pacific Alliance (Chile, Perú and México), which acquisitions typically rely on financings from both the international and the local banking markets. - In Mexico, although political uncertainty, currency volatility and instability in the country's relationship with the US may signal general uncertainty for dealmaking within Mexico, Mexican companies have begun pursuing overseas transactions to secure investment in a more favourable climate, which will present opportunities.
-Investors will also continue to closely watch how President Donald Trump's policies toward Mexico unfold over the coming months, particularly his stance on the 23-year-old NAFTA agreement.
+In the near future, also, BNDESPar, the equity investment vehicle of BNDES, will play an important role in M&A activity in Brazil, either by divesting major equity stakes in large corporations or by investing in such smallsized companies mentioned above.6 Brazilian corporates with US-dollar revenues, including, in particular, exporters of commodities, are the most likely borrowers of US-dollar off-shore debt, given that currency hedging costs may be prohibitive, but market participants continue to explore structures to minimise currency risk for Brazilian borrowers without significant US-dollar revenues.
+Some interesting transactions took place in 2018, despite the political turbulences throughout the year.
+For instance, the IPOs of PagSeguro and Stone, major credit card processors in Brazil, were very well received by the market.7 With the new Federal government having taken office on January 1, 2019, market players expect increased activity in terms of project finance for infrastructure, privatisation and equity deals in general. - In Chile, on the heels of the election of centre-right President Sebastián Piñera in December 2017 there were mixed results for M&A activity in 2018, which closed 2018 with 56 transactions (a decline from 57 transactions in 2017) with a value of US\$12.4 billion (half of the US\$24.6 billion recorded in 2017).
+In 2018, there were several landmark transactions, such as Scotiabank (Bank of Nova Scotia in Chile) acquiring the BBVA operations and Chinesse Tianqui entering into the non-metallic producer SQM.
+Copper prices and public policies ensure that there will be an additional increase in mining, infrastructure and energy transactions.